mercadopago/devsite-docs/guides/checkout-bricks/status-screen-brick/configure-integration.en.md

 # Configure the integration

-To configure Card Payment Brick integration you need to follow the steps below:
+To configure Status Screen Brick integration you need to follow the steps below:

 1. [Create container](#bookmark_create_container)
 2. [Include and configure MercadoPago.js library](#bookmark_include_and_configure_mercadopago.js_library)
 3. [Instantiate brick](#bookmark_instantiate_brick)
 4. [Render brick](#bookmark_render_brick)

 > The steps are performed on the backend or frontend.
-The **Client-Side** and **Server-Side** pills located immediately next to the title help you to identify which step is performed in which instance.
+The **Client-Side** and **Server-Side** pills located immediately next to the title help you to identify which step is performed in which instance. <br/></br>
-> <br/>
+> <br/></br>
-> And, to help, we have prepared a complete [code example](/developers/en/docs/checkout-bricks/card-payment-brick/code-example) that you can use as a template.
+> And, to help, we have prepared a complete [code example](/developers/en/docs/checkout-bricks/status-screen-brick/code-example) the Status Screen Brick configuration that you can use as a template.

 > CLIENT_SIDE
 >